Cannabis in Nebraska: Unsuccessful 2015 medical cannabis proposal

 In 2015, LB643, the "Cannabis Compassion and Care Act," was proposed in the unicameral state legislature.
 The legislation would have allowed certain patients with prescriptions to use marijuana in liquid or pill form (but not smoked leaf form) for medical purposes.
 Patients would only be eligible if they suffered from certain serious illnesses, such as cancer, glaucoma, HIV/AIDS, and hepatitis C. Following an initial 27–12 vote in favor, the bill's sponsor, Senator Tommy Garrett of Bellevue requested the bill be held until 2016, due to conflicting priorities as the senators dealt with the fallout from the legislature's 2015 prohibition of capital punishment.

 In 2016 the bill was blocked by a Senate filibuster, falling three votes short of the number failed to advance.
 The bill encountered the "stiff opposition" of Governor Pete Ricketts and Attorney General Doug Peterson.

 Unsuccessful 2020 medical cannabis ballot measure

 A medical cannabis ballot measure was invalidated by the Nebraska Supreme Court for containing more than one question.

+2024 medical cannabis legalization and lawsuit

+On November 5th, 2024, measures 437 and 438 were both approved by voters initially legalizing medical use, but the validity of both of these measures are being challenged by opponents and the measures could potentially be overturned pending a decision by lawmakers.

+Former Republican state senator and State Board of Health member John Kuehn sued the campaign that put medical cannabis on the ballot over the validity of the signatures it had collected.
+Current Secretary of State Bob Evnen (R) and Attorney General Mike Hilgers (R) both filed court documents contesting the legitimacy of almost 49,000 signatures on the two petitions.
+They said that more than half involved “notary malfeasance.”
+Evnen requested that the court ascertain the exact number of legitimate signatures and void the results if there aren't enough.
+The lawsuit was resolved on December 11, 2024, when Lancaster County District Court Judge Susan Strong ruled she would not issue an injunction, allowing the law to go into effect on December 12.

+The ballot measures legalized the sale and possession of up to 5 ounces of cannabis for medical use, and established a Nebraska Medical Cannabis Commission as the state regulatory agency.
+These measures would not legalize the cultivation of cannabis.